xkushyan-rakbank/node-workflow/webapplyserver/README.md

 3. CookieHelper, CSRFTokenHelper will become obsolete once the API security is integrated with WebApplyServer.

 4. JUnit tests are pending as mentioned in DEV tasks.

+5. logback-spring.xml: a logger configuration file, currently logs written to server.log instead of application log file.
+This works fine when the application is run as standalone or with embedded servlet container.